Stamp Duty Calculator

 First-Time Buyer Relief

-You can claim first-time buyer relief on shared ownership if eligible, but the £625,000 threshold applies to the full market value, not your share.
+You can claim first-time buyer relief on shared ownership if eligible, but the £500,000 threshold applies to the full market value, not your share.
+Use our stamp duty calculator to compare standard rates.

 • Relief applies to full value or initial share